 6. Grazing animals don't need the large quantities of antibiotics that feedlot cattle do.

 Most beef cattle spend their short life in concentrated animal feeding operations (CAFOs), where a thousand or more head of steer are kept in close, concentrated conditions and fattened up for slaughter as quickly as possible.
 To stay alive and grow in such conditions, farm animals need pharmaceutical help, which can have further damaging consequences for humans.
 Overuse of antibiotics on farm animals leads, inevitably, to antibiotic-resistant bacteria, and the same bugs that infect animals can infect us, too.
 The Union of Concerned Scientists estimates that about 70 percent of antimicrobial drugs used in America are given not to people but to animals, which means we're breeding more of those deadly organisms every day.
 In July 2009, the Obama administration announced that it would seek to ban many routine uses of antibiotics in farm animals in hopes of reducing the spread of dangerous bacteria in humans.
 Pastured cattle don’t require the drugs their CAFO cousins do.
 But again, a wise shopper should know that antibiotics are allowed for certain grass-fed certification programs, USDA Process Verified for one, while not for others, such as the American Grassfed Association.
-Use Label Lookup: Meat Labels to learn more about what claims on meat mean and which ones you can trust.
+Use the label lookup (see #3) to learn more about what claims on meat mean and which ones you can trust.

 7. Perennial pasture is a carbon sink.